Frequently Asked Questions - Admitted Students

 No. Individual course schedules for incoming first year students are not available until the first day of Orientation.

 First-year students take a wide variety of classes during their first year.
-During your first semester, you will take Civil Procedure, Contracts, Criminal Law, and Torts.
-Second semester you will take American Public Law Process, Professional Responsibility, Property, and Transnational Law.
+During your first semester, you will take Civil Procedure, Contracts, Legal Research, Legal Writing and Torts.
+Second semester you will take Constitutional Law, Criminal Law, Legal Writing II, Property, and Transnational Law.

 For more information about your first year as well as subsequent years of legal study as W&L, please consult our J.D.
 Program Information webpage.
 Please also visit our Curriculum webpage for a detailed outline of your three years at W&L Law.

-While we do not have an absolute prohibition against first year employment, law students are strongly encouraged not to work during their first year of law school (due to the rigor and demands of the workload).
+While we do not have an absolute prohibition against first year employment, law students are strongly encouraged not to work during their first year of law school (due to the rigor and demands of the workload) and should not work more than 10 hours during the academic year.
 If you are interested in working during your first year, we recommend you consider doing a work study.
-For more information about work study, please contact Cynthia Hintze, Senior Assistant Director of Financial Aid at 540.458.8032 or firstname.lastname@example.org.
+For more information about work study, please email both Drake Breeden (firstname.lastname@example.org) and Law Admissions (email@example.com).

 Lexington is a wonderful area to raise a family.
 Its small town charm, low cost of living, good schools, and strong sense of community provide a high quality of life for those law students relocating to the Lexington area with spouses, significant others, or families.
 For an in-depth guide to living in Lexington with a family, please visit our Students with Families page.